The Ringy Blog

 • Finance oriented

-• More reactive in that doesn’t actively help to build customer relationships but instead helps manage all the behind-the-scenes processes essential to your company’s efficient operation
+• More reactive in that it doesn't actively help to build customer relationships but instead helps manage all the behind-the-scenes processes essential to your company's efficient operation

 Here are the specific benefits that you can expect when you integrate CRM with ERP: